-°For the purpose of determining occupant load in mercantile occupancies with no street floor, as defined in 3.3.271, but with access directly from the street by stairs or escalators, the floor at the point of entrance to the prercantile occupancy is considered the street floor.
+^cFor the purpose of determining occupant load in mercantile occupancies with no street floor, as defined in section 3.3.250 of this code, but with access directly from the street by stairs or escalators, the floor at the point of entrance to the mercantile occupancy is considered the street floor.

-For any food court or other assembly use areas located in the mall that are not included as a portion of the gross leasable area of the mall building, the occupant load is calculated based on the occupant load factor for that use as specified in Table 7.3.1.2.
-The remaining mall of this code area is not required to be assigned an occupant load.
+^dFor any food court or other assembly use areas located in the mall that are not included as a portion of the gross leasable area of the mall building, the occupant load is calculated based on the occupant load factor for that use as specified in Table 14.8.1.2 of this code.
+The remaining mall area is not required to be assigned an occupant load.

-The portions of the mall that are considered a pedestrian way and not used as gross leasable area are not required to be assessed an occupant load based on Table 7.3.1.2.
-However, means of egress from a mall pedestrian way are required to be provided for an occupant load determined by dividing the gross leasable area of the man bunding that more more properties of the lowest whole number occupant load factor from Figure 7.3.1.2(a) or Figure 7.3.1.2(b).
+eThe portions of the mall that are considered a pedestrian way and not used as gross leasable area are not required to be assessed an occupant load based on Table 14.8.1.2 of this code.
+However, means of egress from a mall pedestrian way are required to be provided for an occupant load determined by dividing the gross leasable area of the mall building (not including anchor stores) by the appropriate lowest whole number occupant load factor from Figure 14.8.1.2(a) or Figure 14.8.1.2(b) of this code.